How to integrate Cardly MCP with OpenClaw

 List MediaTool to retrieve the currently available media sizes for product artwork.

-List OrdersTool to retrieve orders placed by your organisation.
+List OrdersRetrieves a paginated list of orders placed by your organization.

 List UsersTool to retrieve all users associated with your account.